 Certified health care providers living or providing health services to clients living in the Ontario Health – Toronto region can register.
 Clinicians/providers affiliated with institution/initiatives listed below, should write to us with their interest, specifying their department/team as we have specific arrangements in offering C&C with:

 - Toronto Stroke Network

 - Sunnybrook Hospital

 Who leads the training?

-Trained facilitators who are health care providers working across disciplines and institutions will lead this training.
+Trained facilitators who are health care providers working across disciplines and institutions lead this training.
 These individuals were screened and selected to attend a five-day training and are part of an active community of practice.

 Who developed the training?